Data Protection Declaration

 GLOCK records, saves and processes the following data:

 Such data is only collected by GLOCK with your consent if you actively and voluntarily provide it to us during your visit to our Web Site by filling out one of our contact forms (general or technical request).
 This includes the following data: first and last name, country, email address, telephone number and age group, in case of a specific pistol request: serial number of your pistol.
 We collect, process and save this data for the execution and response to your query or message.
 To do this, we need your email address, so that we know where we can send our answer to, your name, so that we can address you personally, and your country of origin, so that we can assign your query to the respective employee in charge for this country.
 The age group is collected in order to be able to assign you to a customer group for the purposes of target group oriented market analysis.
 The serial number of your pistol is collected in case of a specific pistol request to identify the gun model and to be able to process your request faster.

-You can of course also visit the GLOCK Web Site without filling out the contact form and thus without disclosing the direct personal data collected from it.
+You can of course also visit the GLOCK Web Site without filling out a contact form and thus without disclosing the direct personal data collected from it.
 The data collected is not forwarded to third parties by GLOCK, unless we are obliged to do this due to legal regulations.
 This data is only saved for as long as necessary for a comprehensive response to your query; however, at the most for a time period of three years.

 Technical data and data about usage: